In-Person Professional Development

 The opportunity for your students’ experiments to be built into a professionally made CubeSat that will fly aboard a suborbital rocket flight.

-Participants will receive certificates of completion for 24 hours of professional development credit.
-We can work with participants to ensure that these hours are aligned with their state’s certification requirements.
+Participants will receive certificates of completion for 16 hours of professional development credit.

 Day 1